 As part of ongoing student mentoring by faculty each doctoral student is expected to engage in professional development activities in the following three areas, that we have termed Doctoral Program Professional Development Activities:

-Concentration Coordinator: Michael Krezmien (Assistant Professor)
+Concentration Coordinator: Michael Krezmien (Associate Professor)